krutipatel07/Regex-Tutorial/gist-template.md

 ## Author

-This gist was written by Kruti Patel, a forensic investigator turned full-stack developer.
+This gist was written by Kruti Patel, a lazy girl turned full-stack developer.
 To see more of kruti's work, please visit her [GitHub](https://github.com/krutipatel07).